huudangdev/paypal-node-sdk/README.md

   * Create a http_options variable and initialize it by invoking 'configure' method.
   * Generate an authorization token by invoking 'generateToken' method by setting clientId and client secret.
   * Set 'Authorization' header with newly generatedToken inside http_options variable .
-  * Invoke a relevant api (eg: create payment) by passing json request data and http_options.
+  * Invoke a api (eg: create payment) by passing json request data and http_options.

   ```js
   var paypal_sdk = require('paypal-rest-sdk');